erpframework/jquery-ajaxstartdelay/README.md

-jquery-ajaxstartcue
+jQuery-AjaxStartDelay
 =================

-Is there a state before alpha?
-Well, that's the current state.
+A small jQuery plugin providing a delay to be set before the handler is called in jQuery's .ajaxStart()

-A small jQuery plugin providing a timer to be set before the handler is called in jQuery's .ajaxStart()
+I will update this document in a few days